eldoy/webdb/README.md

 Mango supports standard comparison operators inside selectors:

 ```
 $eq     equal
 $ne     not equal
 $gt     greater than
 $gte    greater than or equal
 $lt     less than
 $lte    less than or equal
+$regex  regular expression matching
 ```

 Example: